OndraZizka/csv-cruncher/README.md

-CSV Cruncher - query and process your CSV and JSON files using SQL.
+CSV + JSON Cruncher - query and process your CSV and JSON files using SQL.
 ===================================================================

 A tool which treats CSV and JSON files as SQL tables, performs SQL `SELECT` queries on them,